TEaching @ UMD

 BIO 110: Introduction to Biology: Cells, Genes & Molecules

-BIO 230: Microbiology
+BIO 230: Microbiology (Lecture & Lab)

-First Year Seminar: The Fault In Our Genomes
+FYS 130: The Fault In Our Genomes (FYS 130)

-HHMI Peer Science Mentor program director
+HHMI Peer Science Mentor Program Director (2015-2016)

 The Peer Science Mentor program at Gettysburg College is an ongoing seminar intended to develop the teaching, assessment, and mentoring skills of upper-level students in the sciences while simultaneously fostering engagement, persistence, and achievement among their peers enrolled in introductory science courses.
 Adapted from the work of Ambrose, Bridges, DiPietro, Lovett, and Norman (2010) How Learning Works: 7 Research-Based Principles for Smart Teaching, this program is also intended to build bridges between peer science mentors and faculty members as well as foster communication among students from different science disciplines.
 In this way, the Peer Science Mentor program supports the goal of building a research connected science community at Gettysburg College by offering targeted mentoring to introductory and advanced science students and facilitating participation in a larger learning community.